AliyunContainerService/derrick/README.md

 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)

-Derrick is a tool to help you dockerize App in seconds.
+Derrick is a tool to help you dockerizing application in seconds.
 Derrick focus on the developer's workflow in local development environment.
 Derrick will inspect your workspace and generate Dockerfile, docker-compose.yml, Jenkinsfile, etc. for you.
 You can simply use Derrick to stream line your DevOps process in container way smoothly.

 <img src="http://container-service.oss-cn-beijing.aliyuncs.com/derrick.png" width=100%/>